Rees Odhiambo

-Rees Odhiambo (/ˌɒdiˈɑːmboʊ/ OD-ee-AHM-boh; born September 23, 1992) is a former Kenyan professional American football offensive guard.
-He played college football at Boise State.
-He was drafted by the Seattle Seahawks in the third round of the 2016 NFL Draft.
-Odhiambo also previously played for the Indianapolis Colts, Atlanta Falcons, and Arizona Cardinals.
+Rees Odhiambo (/ˌɒdiˈɑːmboʊ/ OD-ee-AHM-boh; born September 23, 1992) is a Kenyan former professional player of American football who was an offensive guard in the National Football League (NFL).
+He played college football for the Boise State Broncos.
+He was selected by the Seattle Seahawks in the third round of the 2016 NFL draft.
+Odhiambo was also a member of the Indianapolis Colts, Atlanta Falcons, and Arizona Cardinals.

-Early years
+Early life

 Born in Nairobi, Kenya, to parents George and Evelyn Odhiambo, he moved to Texas at the age of seven, shortly after his father's death.
 Odhiambo's mother died ten years later when he was 17, and he lived with an uncle and rode to school every day with an assistant coach.
 He has one sibling, a younger sister named Evette.

 Odhiambo attended Legacy High School in Mansfield, a suburb southwest of Dallas.
 He began playing football as a sophomore, after being asked to turn out by an assistant coach who had him in a P.E. class.
 Odhiambo earned two letters in football (and another in track and field) and graduated in 2011.
 Boise State was his sole scholarship offer, then led by head coach Chris Petersen.